Nicholas Defends Smike From Nicholas Nickleby By Charles Dickens Author, liberal, reformer

 A Welcome To The Website

 The great poet and exile, Ovid, urged us “not to be cruel.”
 This was the essence of the effect of art to him, in a sense.
 The connection with the philosophy of Mill, and the similarity of this sentiment, to the Harm Principle, might not be a coincidence, as Mill was very influenced by the arts, poetry, and the classics.
 The liberal arts, which Ovid so contributed to and encouraged, and Mill so appreciated and needed, are important.
-As influence and inspiration, they form a backdrop to, and are at the heart of, the Liberalism, we are celebrating here too.
+This is not an art website, but as influence and inspiration, the liberal arts form a backdrop to, and are at the heart of, the Liberalism, we are celebrating here too.

 This site does not have one view, of the word, often distorted, which is liberal.
 It does not mean “bleeding heart,” nor “neo-liberal.”
 It is for a liberal attitude and a movement, that is more subtle and has more strength, than a “knee jerk !”

-It shall go beyond multiculturalism, and way beyond moral and cultural relativism, with a sensibility that is humane and a sense of humour!
-If traditionally, philosophy, is amongst the liberal arts and humanities, the necessity, practically, to develop Liberal ideas as an art form, should be humanity’s decree!
+Here we have a sensibility that is humane and a sense of humour!
+If traditionally, philosophy, is amongst the liberal arts and humanities, the necessity, practically, to develop Liberal ideas as an art form should be humanity’s decree!
+We are, here, for the developing of a philosophy of life, rather than an ideology or dogma.

 In particular, this site avoids, something which might be found elsewhere, sometimes, for example, as a feature of certain student campuses across the Atlantic, and in politics itself.
 I refer to the tendency, even amongst those who profess liberalism, to illiberal intolerance of other opinions, calling things offensive, when what is the case, is merely a difference of opinion, or a different way of explaining it, not to one’s liking!
 Safety first, can make sense, but the desire for safe spaces, ought not to lead to a bunker mentality.
 Obvious insults and name calling, are not liberal, and must not be accepted, but are not the same thing as disagreement or criticism.
 In the well meaning desire to avoid the cesspit that the internet can become, there is a danger of sites having, a form of social media, cleansing !
 To not want to attend a School for Scandal, is understandable, but this does not mean we should turn into a Sunday school at best, a correction school at worst!
 But the political forum that has been referred to as the bully pulpit, in it’s modern form here online and on this site, shall be no place for bullying!
 I often find party politics, off-putting, whichever way we look at this, though, be assured, I shall not be a party to putting people off politics.
 This is a site that encourages others to input, and if that is so, it is for liberal, social interaction, but that is not libertarian, self indulgence!